delta-exchange/just-the-docs/docs/tutorials/move-contracts.md

 ## MOVE Contracts: Motivation & Use Cases
 MOVE are a new class of derivative contracts whose price is proportional to the absolute value of movement in the price of the underlying asset of the contract over a period of time.
 This means that direction of movement (up or down) in the underlying asset's price is not relevant.

-The price of a MOVE contract reflects expectations about the expected movement or volatility in the underlying of the contract.
+The price of a MOVE contract reflects expectations about the future movement or volatility in the underlying of the contract.
 If your expectations about the movement are different from the priced-in expectations, you have a tade.

 If you believe that the price of the underlying asset of the MOVE contract will go up/ down a lot, you can long the contract.
 In this trade, you are long volatility.
 Conversely, if you believe that the underlying asset price will be relatively stable, you can short the MOVE contract.
 In this trade, you are short volatility.
 Therefore, MOVE contracts enable you to speculate on volatility.